-> Selenium is a component of glutathione, which is one of the most powerful antioxidants in the body.
-It is particularly associated with supporting a healthy prostate gland and fighting free radicals.
+Selenium is a component of glutathione, which is one of the most powerful antioxidants in the body.
+It is particularly associated with supporting healthy prostate glands fighting free radicals.
 Selenium also works with vitamin E to promote cholesterol and heart health.

-While strontium is a staple in the production of pyrotechnic displays (fireworks) where it lends a brilliant crimson color to flames, it is also a necessary mineral for human health.
-It's molecularly similar to calcium and helps to maintain strong, healthy bones and teeth.
-Because of its molecular similarity to calcium, the two minerals can compete for absorption.
-Thus, it might be wise to consider taking a calcium supplement along with your strontium supplement—taking them roughly two hours apart from each other.
+Strontium is a necessary mineral for human health, and it's molecularly similar to calcium and helps maintain strong, healthy bones and teeth.
+Because of that similarity, the two minerals can compete for absorption.
+Thus, it might be wise to consider taking a calcium supplement along with your strontium supplement roughly two hours apart from each other.

-Vanadium almost sounds like it was made up, an imaginary element created for science fiction.
-But this mineral is real and needed for cellular metabolism, heart health, and for the formation of healthy bones and teeth.
-Vanadium is a cofactor for several enzymes and recent studies show that it may support sugar metabolism.
-There may be an unwanted interaction between chromium and vanadium, so if you use both as individual supplements, it is wise to take them at different times of the day.
+Vanadium is a mineral needed for cellular metabolism, heart health and the formation of healthy bones and teeth.
+It is a cofactor for several enzymes, and recent studies show that it may support sugar metabolism.
+There may be an unwanted interaction between chromium and vanadium, though, so if you use both as individual supplements, it is wise to take them at different times of the day.

-Like copper, zinc is required for the production SOD (superoxide dismutase), the body’s super-powerful antioxidant that protects against free radicals.
-Zinc is also regarded as a brain food, and it is important for the health of the reproductive organs, including the prostate gland, as well as the formation of hormones like testosterone.
+Like copper, zinc is required for the production of SOD (superoxide dismutase), the body’s super-powerful antioxidant that protects against free radicals.
+Zinc is also regarded as brain food.
+It is important for reproductive organ health and forming hormones like testosterone.
 Stress dramatically decreases the body’s levels of zinc, so individuals who get little sleep and work long hours should consider a zinc supplement under the guidance of their primary doctor.

 View all mineral products.